Work Package WP 3.1: Improved Food & Drink Production

 • An external funding application was awarded, complementing the work on shellfish in this deliverable: ‘Crabmeat consumption and health: do crabmeat consumers have a greater cadmium burden compared to non-crabmeat consumers?’ (£96,634).

-The COVID-19 lockdown will delay our research and is likely to have other knock-on effects as we recover full capacity.
-However, as we establish new working practices, work will continue to uncover genetic factors that influence the levels of health beneficial components in barley (-glucans, arabinoxylans and minerals), potatoes (vitamin C) and soft fruits (polyphenols, triterpenoids and other components).
-Human intervention trials underway at the time of lockdown are being reassessed in the light of requirement for ongoing social distancing and other COVID-related constraints.
-Model studies will continue to assess the effects of berry components on obesity development and weight management.
-Work will continue to study the uptake of Scottish produce by both retailers and consumers with a focus on potatoes in the framework of Brexit.
-We will continue to assess if growing plants in highly controlled vertical farms can improve their overall quality and health benefits.
+The effects of the COVID-19 pandemic and resulting lockdown continue to hamstring progress in certain areas, but we have adapted to new working practices and continue to make progress.
+Work will continue to uncover genetic factors that influence the levels of health beneficial components in barley (b-glucans, arabinoxylans and minerals), and potatoes (vitamin C).
+Human intervention trials related to understanding glycaemic effects which were delayed by lockdown may be re-started soon.
+Model studies are continuing to assess the effects of specific berry components on obesity development and weight management.
+Work will continue to study the uptake of healthier Scottish produce by both retailers and consumers with a focus on potatoes and oats, and this will also examine the effects of the covid 19 pandemic and influence of Brexit.
+Work is also being expanded to understand if growing crops in the highly controlled vertical farms can systemically improve their overall quality and health benefits.

 Novel colon-available triterpenoids identified in raspberry fruits exhibit antigenotoxic activities in vitro.
 (2016) – paper published in Molecular Nutrition & Food Research by McDougall et al